baptistelambert/shortid-cli/README.md

     -V, --version    output the version number
-    --validate <id>  Check if an id is a valid shortid -h, --help       output usage information
+    --validate <id>  Check if an id is a valid shortid -n --number <n>  Number of ids to generate
+    -h, --help       output usage information
 ```